turingschool/mod-0-curriculum/session4/index.md

 <a name="assessmentprev"></a>
 ## Mod 0 Technical Assessment

 This is our final Mod 0 technical session.
 Your assignment between now and Session 5 is to find 80 minutes to complete the [Mod 0 Technical Assessment](https://fierce-beyond-34376.herokuapp.com).

+### How Will I Be Assessed?
+The purpose of the Mod 0 Assessment is to determine your readiness for Mod 1 based on your technical understanding of the core concepts of Mod 0, including:
+- Attention to Detail
+  - Proper sytax
+  - Proper naming conventions
+  - Proper spacing
+- Carefully reading and following instructions
+- Understanding of data types and variable assignment
+- Git workflow
+- Object Oriented Programmming (OOP) Principles
+  - Attention to detail in instances and classes
+  - Understanding of difference between instance and class
+  - Understanding of attributes, including naming conventions and data types
+  - Understanding of methods, including naming conventions relationship to specific attributes
+  - Ability to create instance/class examples that demonstrate clear understanding of OOP Principles

 <div class="instructions assessmentpreview">
   <h1>SAMPLE INSTRUCTIONS</h1>